Our Trustees and Governance

-David has practised in this field for over three decades with specialist London firms.
-For the last 10 years David has been a Partner with Mishcon De Reya LLP.
+David has practised in this field for over three decades with specialist matrimonial firms.
+David is a partner with Rayden Solicitors having previously been a partner with Sears Tooth and Mishcon De Reya LLP

 David lectures and broadcasts on his professional work and is a Governor at Large of the International Academy of Family Lawyers.

 Outside of his work David is a keen (but not particularly competent) Equestrian and was a co-founder of the London based networking group City Saddles.
 A keen sailor David is a member of the Wembley Sailing Club and Little Ship Club.

 David is married with two adult children.
 Throughout his life David has been a "brother/father/uncle" to no fewer than eight Labrador dogs.